brodriguez8774/django-expanded-test-cases/docs/source/test_cases/integration_test_case.rst

 :param ignore_content_ordering: Bool indicating if ordering of the
                                ``expected_content`` is important or not.
                                Defaults to assuming that ordering matters.
+:param content_starts_after: Optional content value to strip out of search
+                             space.
+This value and anything above will be removed.
+If multiple instances exist on page, then the first found instance (from top of HTML output) is selected.
+:param content_ends_before: Optional content value to strip out of search space.
+                            This value and anything below will be removed.
+If multiple instances exist on page, then the first found instance (from bottom of HTML output) is selected.

 :return: The generated response object, in case tests need to run additional
         logic on it.